Lloyd Woodard

-Lloyd Woodard (born November 12, 1984) is an American professional mixed martial artist, currently competing in Titan FC's Lightweight division.
+Lloyd Woodard (born November 12, 1984) is an American professional mixed martial artist, currently competing in Titan FC's lightweight division.
 A professional competitor since 2005, Woodard has also formerly competed for Bellator and King of the Cage.

 Background

-Woodard was born in Memphis, the third youngest in a family of nine children.
-At the age of two, his parents divorced resulting in him and his siblings moving in and out of relatives' homes in different regions of the country.
-While living in South Memphis, Woodard quickly learned to defend himself, being biracial, poor, and having a speech impediment until high school.
-Woodard also participated in wrestling for three years, excelling at the sport for Hellgate High School in Montana, where he graduated from.
-Woodard frequented a local boxing gym and also competed in a few amateur mixed martial arts fights before becoming a professional.
-Woodard stated in a Bellator interview that when he was growing up he went through a "bad kid" phase.
-His best friend at the time got into an altercation with a former University of Montana basketball player and he and the rest of his friends came to get Woodard, the "tough kid" on the block.
-They avenged their friend by going to the kid's house and beating him up badly.
-Woodward said this was the "breaking point" of his life.
-Although Woodard did not actually participate in the fight, he was convicted of felony burglary and violated his probation after getting in more altercations.
-After revoking his probation he ended up in a prison boot camp.
-He added, "I'm glad it happened because I could control my feelings a lot better and have more control of my life."
+Lloyd Woodard was born in Memphis, Tennessee, the third youngest of nine children.
+At the age of two, his parents divorced and him and his siblings were relocated to relatives' homes in different regions of the country.
+In South Memphis, Woodard learned to defend himself, being biracial, poor, and having a speech impediment until high school.

+At Hellgate High School in Missoula, Montana, Woodard excelled at wrestling.
+He frequented a local boxing gym and competed in amateur mixed martial arts fights before becoming a professional.

+In a Bellator interview, Woodard stated that he went through a "bad kid" phase growing up.
+When Woodard's best friend at the time got into an altercation with a former University of Montana basketball player, he and the rest of his friends came to Woodard, the "tough kid" on the block.
+Woodard avenged his friend by going to the basketball player's house and beating him severely.
+Woodard referred to this as the "breaking point" of his life.
+Although he did not participate in the fight, Woodard was convicted of felony burglary and violated his probation after getting into additional fights.

+After his probation, he ended up in a prison boot camp.
+He said he was "glad it happened because I could control my feelings a lot better and have more control of my life."

 Mixed martial arts career

 Early career

-Woodard's first amateur MMA match was on March 19, 2005, and he quickly amassed a 4-1 record.
-Woodard made his professional MMA debut on October 11, 2008 and has made a name for himself by being a "scrappy fighter" with "unorthodox" submission skills.
-Before signing with Bellator, Woodard amassed a perfect 10-0 record.
+Woodard's first MMA match was on March 19, 2005.
+Before his professional debut on October 11, 2008, he amassed a 4-1 record.
+He made a name for himself as a "scrappy fighter" with "unorthodox" submission skills.
+Prior to signing with Bellator, Woodard amassed a perfect 10-0 record.